Riviera Country Club

-The Riviera Country Club is a private club with a championship golf course and tennis courts in the Pacific Palisades neighborhood of the Westside of Los Angeles, California.
+The Riviera Country Club is a private club with a championship golf course as well tennis courts in the Pacific Palisades neighborhood of the Westside of Los Angeles, California.

 The Riviera was designed by golf course architects George C. Thomas Jr. and William P. Bell, it has been the primary host for the Genesis Invitational (originally the Los Angeles Open), an annual event on the PGA Tour in February.
-The 2021 edition was the 58th held at Riviera.
+The 2023 edition was the 61st held at Riviera.

 The Riviera has hosted three major championships: the U.S. Open in 1948, and the PGA Championship in 1983 and 1995.
 In addition, it was site of the U.S. Senior Open, a senior major, in 1998 and the U.S. Amateur in August 2017.
 The club is scheduled to host the 2026 U.S. Women's Open.
-The club is also scheduled to host the Olympics in 2028.
+The club is also scheduled to host golf at the Summer Olympics in 2028.
+It was announced the club would host the 131st U.S. Open in 2031.
+It will be the second time the club has hosted a U.S. Open.